 Option Value Explanation DEFAULT SETTING This function is used to load the auto tracking default settings.
-SIZE SENS LARGE/MEDIUM/SMA LL This option defines the total dimensions of the object to be tracked.
-The parameters are LARGE/MEDIUM/SMALL .
-A object larger than one fourth of the screen is LARGE .
+SIZE SENS LARGE/MEDIUM/SMALL This option defines the total dimensions of the object to be tracked.
+The parameters are LARGE/MEDIUM/SMALL.
+An object larger than one fourth of the screen is LARGE.
 An object smaller than one eighth of the screen is SMALL.
 GRAY SENS HIGH/MEDIUM/LOW This option determines the auto tracking sensitivity.
 The sensitivity measures the grey scale variations of a certain point in the frame in the unit of time.
+LOST ACT HOME N TRA This option is used to establish the action to be performed if the camera loses the tracked object: the HOME N TRA option goes to preset 1 and starts tracking.
+KEEP TRACK The KEEP TRACK option keeps the camera in the position reached and the tracking function is kept on waiting for an object to be intercepted again.

-RETURN HOME & TRACKING This option is used to establish the action to be performed if the camera looses the tracked object: the RETURN HOME AND TRACKING option repositions the camera in the original position (i.e. the position the camera goes to after power up) and tracking is enabled from this position.
-LOST ACT KEEP TRACKING The KEEP TRACKING option keeps the camera in the position reached and the tracking function is kept on waiting for an object to be intercepted again.
-STOP TRACKING The STOP TRACKING option leaves the camera in the position reached and deactivates the tracking function.
-ZOOM SETTING OFF, 1 ~ 18 This option determines the maximum zoom value that the camera / may use for tracking the object.
-WAIT TIME 5, 10, 15, 20, 25, 30, 35, 40 SECONDS This option determines the time which must elapse before performing an action after loosing a motion in frame.
-The action (LOST ACT) may consist in: The camera goes to the original position (i.e. the position the camera goes to after power up) and tracking is enabled from this position (RETURN HOME AND TRACKING).
-The camera is left in the position reached and the tracking function is kept on waiting for an object to be intercepted again (KEEP TRACKING).
-The camera is left in the position reached and deactivates the tracking function (STOP TRACKING).
+STOP TRACK The STOP TRACK option leaves the camera in the position reached and deactivates the tracking function.
+ZOOM SETTING OFF, 1 ~ 18 This option determines the maximum zoom value that the camera may use for tracking the object.
+WAIT TIME 5, 10, 15, 20, 25, 30, 35, 40 SECONDS This option determines the time which must elapse before performing LOST ACT.
 TRACKING BOUNDARY UP/DOWN/LEFT/RIGHT This option is used to define the zone in which the camera performs the tracking.
 AUX OFF, 1, 2 This option is used to activate one of the 2 alarm outputs if the tracking function is on (OFF = no active alarm output).
 TRACKING SPEED AUTO, 1 ~ 63 This option establishes the camera movement speed.
 If AUTO is selected, the camera is automatically "adapted" to the motion of the target.
-The MANUAL options allow selecting the expected speed of the object to be tracked (1 slow, 63 fast).
+The 1~63 options allow selecting the expected speed of the object to be tracked (1 slow, 63 fast).
 TRACKING TIME AUTO,1~15 (MINUTES) This option allows setting the max. tracking duration, in minutes, during which the camera automatically tracks moving objects.
-Once the tracking time has expired, the camera executes the action set in the option "LOST ACT", independently of the movement in the scene.
-If the value "AUTO" is set, there is no time limitation on the tracking action and, in case of no movement in the scene at all, the camera executes the option "WAIT TIME".
-Table 27
+Once the tracking time has expired, the camera exits the tracking mode, waiting for further commands